AriSky1/ES-bills-parser/README.md

 ---

 Feel free to modify the regex or extraction logic to adapt to different bill formats or additional data points.

+## Visualization Example

+The second image above illustrates a real-world dashboard one could create using Power BI from the extracted CSVs.
+It demonstrates how parsed data—such as electricity consumption, billing periods, and cost breakdowns—can be visualized to gain better insights.
+The values and axes in the chart have been anonymized to protect sensitive billing details, but the structure and layout reflect what is achievable with minimal data transformation.
+This visual can help users track their energy usage patterns over time, compare "heures creuses" vs "heures pleines," and identify billing anomalies or trends.